eduardo-antunes/accent.nvim/README.md

 The values presented above are the default ones.
 For the options that support both spellings of color, the American spelling ("color") takes precedence if both versions are set.
 This behavior is compatible with the original plugin.
+Another point that should be noted is that, if any option is set to 0, it will be interpreted as false; this is also for compatibility.

 ## Differences from accent.vim